-The staff at Perris High School would like to welcome you to the 2018-2019 school year.
+The staff at Perris High School would like to welcome you to this school year.
 We hope each student will find this year to be rewarding, relevant, and productive as we continue to build upon our successes in student academic achievement.